AdobeDocs/commerce-webapi/src/pages/graphql/payment-services/minicart.md

 1. Run the [`getPaymentConfig`](../schema/checkout/queries/get-payment-config.md) query to fetch the payment configuration needed to render details about PayPal components, such as hosted fields, smart buttons, and Apple Pay.

-1. Commerce returns payment configuration information.
+1. Adobe Commerce returns payment configuration information.

 1. Run [`createPaymentOrder`](../schema/checkout/mutations/create-payment-order.md) to begin the authorization process.